On the recognition problem for virtually special cube complexes

 Thus, we may specialize Question \ref{qu: VS decidable} to the case of $\mathcal{VH}$-complexes as follows.

 \begin{question} Is there an algorithm that decides whether or not a given finite $\mathcal{VH}$-complex is virtually clean? \end{question}

 As in the introduction, our focus here is a \emph{local} version of this question.
-We call a hyperplane $Y$ in a $\mathcal{VH}$-complex $X$ \emph{virtually clean} if there exists a finite-sheeted covering map $p:\widehat{X}\to X$ and each connected component $\widehat{Y}\subseteq p^{-1}Y$ such that the hyperplane $\widehat{Y}$ of $\widehat{X}$ is clean.
+We call a hyperplane $Y$ in a $\mathcal{VH}$-complex $X$ \emph{virtually clean} if there exists a finite-sheeted covering map $p:\widehat{X}\to X$ and a connected component $\widehat{Y}\subseteq p^{-1}Y$ such that the hyperplane $\widehat{Y}$ of $\widehat{X}$ is clean.
 Our main theorem can now be stated as follows.

-\begin{thmA} There is a recursive sequence of pairs of compact $\mathcal{VH}$-complexes $X_n$ and hyperplanes $Y_n\subseteq X_n$ such that the set of natural numbers $n$ for which $Y_n$ is virtually clean is recursively enumerable but not recursive. \end{thmA}
+\begin{theorem} There is a recursive sequence of pairs of compact $\mathcal{VH}$-complexes $X_n$ and hyperplanes $Y_n\subseteq X_n$ such that the set of natural numbers $n$ for which $Y_n$ is virtually clean is recursively enumerable but not recursive. \end{theorem}